openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

     14. In tenant 'test_1' add  VM_1 of vcenter1  in net1 with ip 10.0.0.4 and 'SG_1' as security group.
     15. In tenant 'test_1' add VM_2 of vcenter2 in net1 with ip 10.0.0.5 and 'SG_1' as security group.
     16. In tenant 'test_2' create net1 and subnet1 with CIDR 10.0.0.0/24
-    17. n tenant 'test_2' create security group 'SG_1' and add rule that allows ingress icmp traffic
+    17. In tenant 'test_2' create security group 'SG_1' and add rule that allows ingress icmp traffic
     18. In tenant 'test_2' add VM_3 of vcenter1 in net1 with ip 10.0.0.4 and 'SG_1' as security group.
     19. In tenant 'test_2' add VM_4 of vcenter2 in net1 with ip 10.0.0.5 and 'SG_1' as security group.
     20. Assign floating IPs for all created VMs.
     21. Verify that VMs with same ip on different tenants should communicate between each other.
-        Send icmp ping from VM _1 to VM_3,  VM_2 to Vm_4 and vice versa.
+Send icmp ping from VM_1 to VM_3,  VM_2 to Vm_4 and vice versa.

 Expected result